10th Brigade (Australia): Modern era

-It was announced in 2023 by the Minister for Defence, Richard Marles, that the 10th Brigade was slated to be re-raised in Adelaide from 2025 and responsible for the army's long-range strike and missile defence capabilities.
-The new structure would encompass units hosting the High Mobility Artillery Rocket System (HIMARS) and National Advanced Surface-to-Air Missile System (NASAMS).
+It was announced in 2023 by the Minister for Defence, Richard Marles, that the 10th Brigade was slated to be re-raised in Adelaide from 2025 and be responsible for the army's long-range strike and missile defence capabilities.
+The new structure would encompass units equipped with the High Mobility Artillery Rocket System (HIMARS) and the National Advanced Surface-to-Air Missile System (NASAMS).

 The 16th Regiment, Royal Australian Artillery was transferred to the 10th Brigade in December 2024 when the 6th Brigade was disbanded.
 Two other former 6th Brigade units, the 1st Intelligence Battalion and 7th Signal Regiment, were assigned to the direct command of the 1st Division as a temporary measure ahead of being transferred to the 10th Brigade in late 2025.
-The 10th Brigade will also include the 9th Regiment, Royal Australian Artillery as well as the 14th Regiment, Royal Australian Artillery when it is raised.

 In January 2024, the 10th Brigade was formally re-raised.
-An April 2025 Department of Defence news story stated that it included the 9th Regiment, Royal Australian Artillery, the 16th Regiment, Royal Australian Artillery; the 54th Battery which will be assigned to the 14th Regiment, Royal Australian Artillery, and the theatre civil-military cooperation capability.
+In April 2025, 10th Brigade comprised the 9th Regiment, Royal Australian Artillery, the 16th Regiment, Royal Australian Artillery, the 54th Siege Battery which will be assigned to the 14th Regiment, Royal Australian Artillery when it is raised at Puckapunyal, and the theatre civil-military cooperation capability.
+The 14th Regiment, Royal Australian Artillery was planned to be formally raised in January 2026.

-As of September 2025, 54 Siege Battery of 14 Royal Australian Artillery currently operates eight M142 HIMARS from an order of 42, the first of which were delivered in February 2025.
-Over the next 12 months, 14RAA will expand exponentially with the delivery of another 12 HIMARS in the immediate future, and additional vehicles set to see the regiment field significantly more than 20 by this time next year.